FastRobotsCornell/FastRobots-2025/docs/tutorials/dmp.md

 The console should start outputting quaternion data.
 The visualization can then be opened under [http://localhost:3000/](http://localhost:3000/) in a browser.

-Acknowledgements: Special thanks to Stephen Wagner for providing this tutorial to Fast Robots.
+Acknowledgements: Special thanks to Stephan Wagner for providing this tutorial to Fast Robots.